Vince0731/port-vicente/README.md

 I hope you enjoy my portfolio as much as I enjoyed creating it.
 Please feel free to interpret and respond to the art however you feel compelled.

-True beaty is noticed when style meets substance.
+True beaty is noticed when style is met with substance.

 Cheers!